kylekrieg/Node-Red-Contesting-Dashboard/README.md

 Node Red Contesting Dashboard
 ==============

 A basic multi screen contesting dasbhoard written in Node Red.
-It currently can display stats from N1MM and TR4W contesting software with mroe to come!!!
+It currently can display stats from N1MM and TR4W contesting software with more to come!!!

 ## About